JetBrains/Qodana/topics/taint-analysis.md

 Information about developing custom rules is available on the [Semgrep website](https://docs.semgrep.dev/writing-rules/overview).

+Information about supported rules is available in the [](#ta-opengrep-rules-list) chapter.

 ## Before you start

 <link-summary>Prerequisites for running the taint analysis feature.</link-summary>